abundantAlpha/weighted_average_income_statements/README.md

 # About
-Returns the following for a user-defined list of company tickers.
+Returns a dictionary containing the following 3 items for a user-defined list of company tickers.

 1) 'weight_df': gives a dataframe containing the list of tickers and their respective weights based on market cap
 2) 'overview_df': gives a dataframe containing the list of tickers and high level stats and information